 Step 2: Improve Diet, Get Moving & Hydrate

 Good quality organic whole foods are going to be the most nourishing.
-These provide the nutrients most needed to build a healthy body and healthy blood.
-Start of by learning how to eat a Fertility Diet, designed to support optimal reproductive health.
+These provide the nutrients most needed to build a healthy body and healthy menstrual cycle.
+Start by learning how to eat a Fertility Diet, designed to support optimal reproductive health.
 This isn’t a temporary change.
 Instead, you should look at it as a new lifestyle, with the focus remaining on clean eating; this is your foundation.
 It is also common for women with nutritional deficiencies to have less than ideal menstruation.
 To cover all the bases, include a whole food multivitamin as part of your daily diet.

 There are certain foods which are considered stagnating for the uterus.
 These foods should be kept at a minimum, meaning consume them only 2-3 times per week: Dairy products, red meat, processed carbohydrates, sugar and alcohol.